azminewasi/polaris-antiviral-competition/README.md

-# ASAP Discovery x OpenADMET Competition
+# ASAP Discovery x OpenADMET Competition | **Predicting Antiviral Potenty and ADMET Using Ensemble Approach of Chemical Language Model and Fingerprint Features**

+by **Azmine Toushik Wasi**, *Shahjalal University of Science and Technology, Sylhet, Bangladesh*

 ---

-Details will be updated within the submission deadline.
+### Updates:
+- Report is added.
+Code will be added soon!